- How Sleep Works

 Before you go to buy a blanket, you’ll want to think about how you plan to use a blanket and which type of blanket you’re looking for.
 Some of the types of blankets include:

-One of the biggest factors that influences how a blanket will perform is its material.
+One of the biggest factors that influence how a blanket will perform is its material.
 The material directly affects warmth, feel, breathability, and more.
 There is no single material type that is the best; instead, the best blanket in any situation depends on your preferences (such as for softness) and how you plan to use the blanket (such as with a comforter, layered with other blankets, only during certain seasons, etc.).
 Some of the most commonly-used blanket materials include:

 How a blanket is woven can influence its performance.
 For example, when the weave is very loose, it’s harder for a blanket to offer nearly as much in terms of heat retention.
 However, it may still be excellent for a light layer or for decoration.
 A tighter weave provides more heat but also usually less breathability and more issues with holding in moisture or sweat along with the heat.
 Knowing how you intend to use a blanket can help you choose whether you want a tighter or looser weave.